Frequently Asked Questions

-- What’s the deal with your wife?
+What’s the deal with your German wife?

 On a daily basis, my wife rattles off some of the funniest shit I’ve ever heard in my life.
 Sometimes the things she says are funny because she’s German (and Germans are hilarious), but most of the time they’re funny because she’s a huge dork and can’t help but act dorkishly.
 This is why I often use the term “Denglish” to title posts in which I quote something she has said, even though the term is being applied loosely at best.

-- Will you ever post pictures of you or your wife?
+Will you ever post pictures of you or your wife?

-- Can you speak German?
+Can you speak German?

-- Why are you such a dick to your German wife?
+Why are you such a dick to your German wife?

-Because it makes her laugh, and although I maintain this blog for the benefit of all humankind, really, I write it just for her.
+There’s being a dick, and then there’s being a dick.
+I make sarcastic observations about our cultural and linguistic differences because they make her laugh, and although I maintain this blog for the benefit of all humankind, really, I write it just for her.

 Because the expression “oh my god” sounds more like surprise to me.
 I wanted the tone to be something closer to grim resignation. :)

-- Do you accept guest posts on your blog?
+Do you accept guest articles on your blog?

 Yes.
-Please take a look at the guidelines here.

-- Do you feature advertisements on your blog?
-Occasionally.
 You can read more about this in our Advertising section.

 If you’d like to get in touch, use one of the methods listed on our Contact page.
 We’d love to hear from you!